TCLamnidis/BareBonesBash/README.md

 ---

-Once we've logged in you can see how the `~` means something different here than before as we are in a different machine.
+Once we've logged in the `~` means something different, as we are on a different, machine.